Moving a Pet to France

 Like many countries, France does not allow the import of certain breeds of dogs, although there are no restrictions for cats.
 You can get more information about this here.

-- American Staffordshire terrier (pit bull)
+- American Staffordshire terrier (formerly Staffordshire terrier) or “pit bulls”

-If your dog is one of these breeds and does have a registered pedigree, you may import him but you will have to follow certain rules set forth for dangerous dogs.
+If your dog is one of these breeds and does have a registered pedigree, you may import them but you will have to follow certain rules set forth for dangerous dogs.
 This also applies to Rottweilers and dogs that are “similar to Rottweilers,” with or without a registered pedigree.

 Age Restrictions for France